Hemp Milk is quite possibly the healthiest plant-based milk out there! So, it definitely it deserves a bit of love here in the Kind Earth Kitchen.

 All you need to do is give it a quick swish and a jiggle in the jar before you drink it.

-However… if you use whole hemp seeds with the shells on you WILL need to strain it
+However… if you use whole hemp seeds with the shells on you WILL need to strain your hemp milk

 This recipe here is for shelled/hulled hemp seeds.
 However, if you do actually use whole hemp seeds (with the shells/hulls still ON) then you will need to strain it; otherwise, the sediment will be too coarse.
 Straining it involves, either a cheesecloth, a piece of muslin or a purpose made nut milk bag to do so and squee-e-e-eze.